-- Laboratory and cattle feeding trials showed sodium bentonite and fully activated biochar (heated to 1000°C) were effective rumen adsorbents, binding 95 per cent of the Pimelea (simplexin) toxin. - Producer experiences indicate cattle feed more readily on bentonite than biochar.
+- Laboratory trials showed sodium bentonite and fully activated biochar (heated to 1000°C) were effective adsorbents, binding 95 per cent of the Pimelea (simplexin) toxin in rumen fluid in test tubes. - Cattle feeding trials showed administering bentonite to animals fed daily on Pimelea appeared to reduce toxicity impacts.
+However, dung analysis suggested neither bentonite or biochar (at the doses used) effectively bound the toxin through the entire digestive tract. - Producer experiences indicate cattle feed more readily on bentonite than biochar.
 The feeding trial provided 80 grams of bentonite / head / day or 0.3g/kg bodyweight.
 Producers recommend intake of 100 to 200 grams of bentonite / day. - Unfortunately, there is no successful rumen drench.
 None of the 100 plus rumen fluid samples of bacteria broke down the Pimelea (simplexin) toxin.
 This was confirmed through tests in an artificial rumen in the laboratory, followed by cattle feeding trials with the most promising rumen fluid samples. - Biodegradable biopolymer materials were tested to develop a rumen bolus that could trickle feed small amounts of simplexin into the rumen.
 This would help sustain a small population of bacteria that could degrade the simplexin toxin, even when cattle were not grazing on Pimelea plants.
-Research confirmed the most promising bolus is a polyhydroxyalkanaoate (PHA)/sugar mixture which lasts for up to four months in the rumen.
-Rumen boluses have a role for slow-release of drugs and other products.
+Research confirmed the most promising bolus is polyhydroxyalkanaoate (PHA) which lasts for up to four months in the rumen.
+Rumen boluses have a role for slow-release of drugs and other products such as methane-reducing compounds.